milosmitrovic/Umbraco-MVC-Validation-Attributes/README.md

 Umbraco MVC Validation Attributes
 =================================

 Umbraco MVC validation allows you to use umbraco dictionary items for error messages and regular expressions.
 Also there are some additional attibutes for date validation, date comparison and conditional requierd validation.
+This assembly is available for umbraco 6.2.0 (.net 4.0) and umbraco 7.1.1 (.net 4.5).

 ##How to use